Provinciale Zeeuwse Courant

-The Provinciale Zeeuwse Courant is a newspaper for the province of Zeeland, Netherlands published and owned by DPG Media of Belgium.
-Founded in 1758, it is the third-oldest newspaper of the Netherlands.
+The Provinciale Zeeuwse Courant is a newspaper for the province of Zeeland, Netherlands, published and owned by DPG Media of Belgium.
+Founded in 1758, it is the third-oldest newspaper in the Netherlands.

 History

 19th century: Middelburgsche Courant

 The paper is a merger of a number of regional papers, the oldest of which was the Middelburgsche Courant, founded in 1758 in Middelburg.
-One of its scoops was hiring the first female reporter in the Netherlands, in 1885.
+One of its scoops was hiring the first female reporter in the Netherlands in 1885.

 20th century: Forming the Provinciale Zeeuwsche Courant

-In 1933, the Middelburgsche Courant acquired a paper from Goes, the Goesche Courant.
-In 1939, it merged with the Vlissingsche Courant, founded 1869 in Vlissingen, and became the Provinciale Zeeuwsche Courant.
+In 1933, the Middelburgsche Courant merged with a paper from Goes, the Goesche Courant.
+In 1939, it merged with the Vlissingsche Courant, founded in 1869 in Vlissingen, and became the Provinciale Zeeuwsche Courant.